I love Christmas, don’t you?

 4. Peel away your vinyl.
 Top with a one or two coats of Spray Polyurethane.
 I prefer the Clear Satin finish.
 Let dry.
 Distress with sand paper if desired.

-And for more tutorials be sure to check out the Tutorial Gallery HERE.
+And, for more great tutorials be sure to check out: